dreamx-market/dreamx-contracts/README.md

 ## Development:

-* rebuild the dev chain by replacing the `chaindata` folder with an empty one, start ganache from it, from the truffle project, deploy the exchange and token contracts with `truffle migrate --reset`, run `/scripts/setup_dev_contract.js`, remove the empty `chaindata` folder, run `mv .chaindata chaindata` to save the new dev chain
+* rebuild the dev chain by replacing the `chaindata` folder with an empty one, start ganache from it
+* from the truffle project, deploy the exchange and token contracts with `truffle migrate --reset`
+* run `./scripts/setup_dev_contract.js`
+* remove the empty `chaindata` folder, run `mv .chaindata chaindata` to save the new dev chain
-* update ENV['CONTRACT_ADDRESS'] in `config/environments/test.rb`
+* update ENV['CONTRACT_ADDRESS'] for test environment
 * update the library artifacts in /lib/contract/artifacts and the library code responsible for interacting with the contract to accomodate the new changes

 ## Production: